 An exhibition focused on the work of six or more artists, including a recurring survey exhibition such as a biennial.
 This includes works of performance.

 Artists receive a fee each time their work is mounted in a Traveling Exhibition.
 A Traveling Exhibition may include any category in this schedule.
+Please note: this category is not included in the Fee Calculator.

 For each performance of an existing work.
 Fees in this category are paid to the Contracted Artist.
 For fees to other performers see "Day Rate for Performers".